Australia to overhaul regulators after landmark banking inquiry

 Australia's corporate regulators will be subjected to a new oversight body in a shake-up of the banking sector designed to combat the excessive greed and unethical practices that have engulfed some of the country's biggest financial institutions.

+CANBERRA: Australia's corporate regulators will be subjected to a new oversight body in a shake-up of the banking sector recommended on Monday (Feb 4) by a high-powered independent inquiry into financial sector greed and malpractice.

-The Royal Commission, Australia's most powerful type of government inquiry, also advised in its landmark report on Monday that remuneration structures across the industry - used to reward everyone from bank sales staff to mortgage brokers - be overhauled to remove systemic conflicts of interest.
+The government-appointed inquiry known as a Royal Commission also advised in its landmark report that remuneration structures across the industry be overhauled to remove systemic conflicts of interest.

-The report's recommendations were largely supported by the conservative government immediately after its release.
-It marks the climax of a year-long interrogation of some of Australia's biggest corporations and business leaders which wiped AUS$60 billion (US$43.45 billion) from the country's top finance stocks since hearings began one year ago.
+The commission's recommendations were released by the government after 11 months of shocking revelations of financial wrongdoing which wiped A$60 billion (Us$43.45 billion) from the country's top finance stocks.

+"The price paid by our community has been immense and goes beyond just the financial," Australian Treasurer Josh Frydenberg said as the government promised to take action on all the recommendations.

-The inquiry revealed misconduct had reached into the sector's upper echelons, with AMP Ltd engaging in board-level deception of a regulator over the deliberate charging of customers for financial advice it never gave, costing the fund manager its chairman, CEO and several directors.
+The inquiry revealed misconduct had reached into the sector's upper echelons, with top wealth manager AMP Ltd engaging in board-level deception of a regulator over the deliberate charging of customers for financial advice it never gave, costing the fund manager its chairman, CEO and several directors.

-The final report from Commissioner Kenneth Hayne, a former High Court justice who led the inquiry, found that the industry's problems were exacerbated by an unwillingness by corporations to accept responsibility, leading to long delays in compensation payments.
+The final report from Commissioner Kenneth Hayne, a former High Court justice, found that the industry's problems were exacerbated by an unwillingness by corporations to accept responsibility.

 "That is, there remains a reluctance in some entities to form and then to give practical effect to their understanding of what is ethical, of what is efficient, honest and fair, of what is the right thing to do," the report said.